aws-samples/iot-dotnet-publisher-consumer/README.md

 ```

-Hit F5 in visual studio and you should see the messages getting pushed to the AWS IOT Mqtt topic.
+Hit F5 in visual studio and you should see the messages getting pushed to the AWS IoT Mqtt topic.

 ![](/images/pic5.JPG)